-- Columbia Center for Theatrical Arts / Toby’s Dinner Theater camp – Great way to get into some great acting skills.
+- Columbia Center for Theatrical Arts / Toby’s Dinner Theater camp – Summer intensive.
+Great way to get into some great acting skills.

-- Loyola University – Reading skills for elementary aged kids and speed reading camps for grades 6-8th taking place in June and July.
-Call 800-834-3693 for camp information (Ellicott City, Columbia, Elkridge and Catonsville).
+- Loyola University – Reading skills for elementary-aged kids and speed reading camps for grades 6-8th take place in June and July.
+Call 800-834-3693 for camp information (Ellicott City, Columbia, Elkridge, and Catonsville).

 - YMCA Camp – The YMCA in Ellicott City has several options for traditional summer camps.
 You may also be interested in the camps at Lifetime Fitness in Columbia.

 - Camp Oasis – Music, drama, and other fun in Columbia.

 - Sleepaway Camp – I have heard great things about the Echo Hill camp on the Eastern Shore of Maryland.
 Camp Letts in Edgewater (Held by YMCA) is also getting good reviews.